 To help set the two groups apart, their shared management gave them different looks and slightly different sounds.

 For Backstreet, their image was "a little bit darker," so they wore darker clothing.
-"Harmonies were the thing that the focused on the most," Wright explained in The Boy Band Con.
+"Harmonies were the thing that they focused on the most," Johnny explained in The Boy Band Con.
 'N Sync, meanwhile, "were the guys next door.
 They wore basketball jerseys and shorts and Jordan shoes."
 When it came to the music, they "really focused on the performance and the shows."

-('N Sync would likely refute that comparison, with Joey once proudly telling Rolling Stone they had "more intricate harmonies" than their rivals.)
+('N Sync would likely object to that comparison, with Fatone once proudly telling Rolling Stone they had "more intricate harmonies" than their rivals.)

 And it was one performance that would prove to be the defining moment for the two bands.

-In 1998, BSB was offered the chance to do an hour-long special for the Disney Channel, but after years of non-stop touring and working, they were running on fumes.
+In 1998, BSB was offered the chance to do an hour-long special for the Disney Channel, but after years of nonstop touring and working, they were running on fumes.
 So they declined.
 More than happy to dance their way into the slot?
 'N Sync.
-"Everything we turned down, they got," is how A.J. put it in 2005.
+"Everything we turned down, they got," is how McLean put it in 2005.
 "They were right on our coattails."

 And it didn't stop.

 For 'N Sync, the underdog band that eventually overtook BSB, they seemed unfazed by the rumors of competition, at least publicly.
-"People try to make a feud out of everything," Justin told Rolling Stone in 1998.
+"People try to make a feud out of everything," Timberlake told Rolling Stone.
 "And we didn't see it like that."

 They may not have seen it like that.
 But that doesn't mean their contemporaries felt the same way.

-"Backstreet Boys were not happy with 'N Sync," former manager Donna Wright said.
+"Backstreet Boys were not happy with 'N Sync," Donna Wright said.
 "They weren't happy with [Pearlman] because he would put another band together to compete with them."

-AJ put it in much simpler and slightly more graphic terms in The Boy Band Con: "It was the biggest conflict of interest, like it was the biggest… literally don't shit where you eat scenario and it really started to bother us."
+McLean put it in much simpler and slightly more graphic terms in The Boy Band Con: "It was the biggest conflict of interest, like it was the biggest… literally don't s--t where you eat scenario and it really started to bother us."

-The BSB member who felt the most betrayed by Pearlman was Kevin, who especially viewed the producer as a parental figure after losing his father to cancer.
+The BSB member who felt the most betrayed by Pearlman was Richardson, who especially viewed the producer as a parental figure after losing his father to cancer.

-"It's not 'N Sync itself but where ‘N Sync comes from that digs me, digs me, digs me – and gets me, still to this day," Kevin told Rolling Stone in 2000.
+"It's not 'N Sync itself but where ‘N Sync comes from that digs me, digs me, digs me—and gets me, still to this day," he told RS in 2000.
 "Mr. Pearlman was always speaking loyalty and preaching loyalty, saying, 'I love you guys; you're like my sons.'
 I'd lost my father to cancer.
 So I looked at Lou like a father figure.
 But I was naïve, and he's a liar.
 We'll always remember him for helping us get started.
 But we'll also remember him for screwing us blind and building another group behind our backs."

 He continued, "That hurt our feelings.
 Because for a while it was like, 'We're a family.'
 Then all of a sudden, 'It's business, guys, sorry.'
 We have nothing against…that group, personally.
 It was [Pearlman's] not being honest."